econmediadb/econmediadb/markdown/famine.md

+## 3. Decisions and decision-makers

+- community
+- civil society
+- government
+- private sector
+- international organisations
+- donor

+An important part of contingency planning process is scenario development.
+Scenarios are used in the planning process to identify possible response requirements for hazards of varying severity as an integrated part of food security early warning.
+The planning process itself can be an invaluable tool for building consensus between government, donors, and humanitarian organizations and for developing the relationships and understanding needed for effective emergency response.
+Contingencies considered in the planning process :
+- hurricanes/cyclones
+- floods
+- earthquakes
+- droughts
+- famine
+- internal conflict
+- war
+- refugees
+- economic collapse
+- logistical bottlenecks
+- internal displaced persons
+- border closure
+- epidemics
+- volcanic eruptions
+- tsunami
+- landslides
+- crop failure
+- food aid pipeline breaks
+- peace
+- prepositioning

 ## Sources

 ### Famine

 - Brown, Molly E. Famine early warning systems and remote sensing data.
 Berlin, Heidelberg: Springer Berlin Heidelberg, 2008.
+- Boudreau, Tanya.
+The food economy approach: a framework for understanding rural livelihoods.
+London: Overseas Development Institute, 1998.
+- Drèze, Jean, and Amartya Sen. Hunger and public action.
+Clarendon Press, 1990.
 - Ó Gráda, Cormac.
 Eating people is wrong, and other essays on famine, its past, and its future.
 Princeton University Press, 2015.
 - ó Gráda, Cormac.
 "Famine: a short history."
 (2021): 1-344.
 - Sen, Amartya.
 "An essay on entitlement and deprivation."
 Poverty and Famines (1981).
+- Verdin, James, et al. "Climate science and famine early warning."
+Philosophical Transactions of the Royal Society B: Biological Sciences 360.1463 (2005): 2155-2168.

 ### Economic Models